Andrii87/crash-course/docs/Introduction.md

 To access the debugger, you need port 8085 open on your local network.

 You must have telnet installed on your machine.
 It may not be included with OSX/macOS, if not then I suggest you installed homebrew (https://brew.sh/) and then use it to install telnet using `brew install telnet`
-Windows: telnet is not installed by default in Windows 10 machine
+Windows: telnet is not installed by default in Windows 10 machine, google how to install it.

 ## Links
 in 2021 we use Visual Studio Code for development.
 It can upload your Roku app automatically to Roku Device, after installing extentions.